Bus Services Act 2017

 The Bus Services Act 2017 (c.
-21) is an Act of the Parliament of the United Kingdom.
-It provides for local transport authorities to create partnership schemes to improve bus services in their areas, and to introduce advanced ticketing schemes.
+21) is an act of the Parliament of the United Kingdom.
+It provides for local transport authorities in England to create partnership schemes to improve bus services in their areas, and to introduce advanced ticketing schemes.

-The Act also provides for mayoral combined authorities to partially re-regulate bus services by creating franchise schemes similar to the one operated by Transport for London.
+The act also provides for mayoral combined authorities to partially re-regulate bus services by creating franchise schemes similar to the one operated by Transport for London.
 It, however, prohibits local authorities from reversing complete bus deregulation, which had taken place following the Transport Act 1985, by forming a company for the purpose of providing local services.

 Franchising schemes

 Greater Manchester

-The Mayor of Greater Manchester announced on 13 December 2017 that, following regulations laid down by the Secretary of State for Transport under the Act coming in to effect the following week, Greater Manchester would become the first city-region to start the process of bus franchising by requesting data from bus operators.
+The Mayor of Greater Manchester announced on 13 December 2017 that, following regulations laid down by the Secretary of State for Transport under the act coming in to effect the following week, Greater Manchester would become the first city-region to start the process of bus franchising by requesting data from bus operators.

 On 24 June 2019, Transport for Greater Manchester proposed that a bus franchise system was the region's preferred option.
-The Greater Manchester Combined Authority accepted the assessment on 28 June 2019 and instructed independent auditors to provide a report as required by the Act.
+The Greater Manchester Combined Authority accepted the assessment on 28 June 2019 and instructed independent auditors to provide a report as required by the act.

 Following on from the audit, the GMCA announced a public consultation on the combined authority's plans for its franchising scheme on 7 October 2019, with the consultation running for three months and closing in January 2020.
 The consultation closed on 8 January 2020, with more than 8,000 responses with the results and a final decision on the scheme planned for publication by March 2020.
 In June 2020 the GMCA announced that 83% of consultation respondents supported the proposed franchise scheme, however the COVID-19 pandemic's impact on bus services prompted them to carry out an additional consultation running from 2 December 2020 until the 29 January 2021.
 In March 2021 the GMCA announced that 82% of respondents to the second consultation supported the franchising scheme.

 On 25 March 2021 Andy Burnham announced the decision that buses in Greater Manchester would be franchised following nine of the ten local authority members of the GMCA voting in favour of the scheme.

 Franchised services were introduced in three phases over two years, starting with Bolton, Wigan and parts of Bury and Salford on 17 September 2023, Oldham, Rochdale, the rest of Bury, further parts of Salford and north Manchester on 24 March 2024 and completing with the remaining parts of Greater Manchester (Stockport, Tameside, Trafford, and the rest of Manchester and Salford) on 5 January 2025.